Combinatron/Specification/README.md

 space-saving sentences.
 Right now they are created as partial sentences, but they could be created as full sentences.
 This might be better but the tradeoffs should be explored.

+## Contributing

+Corrections are welcome in the form of pull requests.
+Clarifications or questions are welcome in the form of issues.
+In that manner questions will be available to be answered by newcomers.